chovanecm/snow-run/README.md

 The will create a user session and store cookies to a directory under your `$HOME`.

-You can display path to the directory with `snow info`:
+You can display the path to that directory with `snow info`:
 ```console
 you@machine:~$ snow info
 SNOW RUN against dev1234.service-now.com instance.